jacob-h-barrow/DataX-Guide/Notes.md

 - $ROI\ =\ \frac{Net\ Profit}{Total\ Cost}\ *\ 100$

 - When the actual costs are greater than the estimates, the ROI value decreases... inversely proportional relationship

+- EDA (Exploratory Data Analysis)
+  1. Assess dataset's completeness and accuracy
+  2. Identify and rectify any discrepancies
+  3. Prepare the dataset for in-depth analysis

+-